tombeom/magugan/README.md

 <!-- ##################################### Raspberry Pi OS installation ################################## -->

 ## Installation and Preperation of Detecting object

-Firstly we need to install RaspberryPi OS

-For this version we have installed RaspberryPi operating system "Buster"  not "Bullseye"
+For this version we have installed RaspberryPi operating system "Buster"

-To install Raspberry PI OS Buster on Raspberry Pi [Click here](https://maker.pro/raspberry-pi/tutorial/how-to-set-up-raspbian-on-raspberry-pi-4) in case of Bullseye version [Click here](https://raspberrytips.com/install-raspbian-raspberry-pi/) to install the operating system
+To install Raspberry PI OS Buster on Raspberry Pi [Click here](https://maker.pro/raspberry-pi/tutorial/how-to-set-up-raspbian-on-raspberry-pi-4)

 ## Displaying RaspberryPi

-1. For Rasbian Buster run below code in the Terminal
+1. Run below code in the Terminal

 ```console
 $ sudo raspi-config